KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 - Faculty Marketing Coordinator – who manages contribution within their faculty.
 - University Marketing Manager – who can see all selected contributions.
 - Administrator – who configures system settings such as submission deadlines and t&c.
-- Guest Viewers – who can view selected contributions by faculty before publication.
+- Guest Viewers – who can view selected contributions by faculty

 Each role has its own access level, with permissions that match their tasks.